malaktayeh/react-nanodegree-myreads/README.md

 ![Project Screenshot](./myreads.PNG)

 MyReads is an app with two UI views.
-The main view displays books on three different shelfs (currently reading, want to read, read).
-Here the end user can change the book to a different shelf, or even remove the book from all shelves.
+The main view displays books on three different shelves (currently reading, want to read, read).
+Here the end user can change the book to a different shelf or even remove the book from all shelves.
 Furthermore, the user can search for new books by clicking on the green add button, which opens a search view of the app.
-Here, the user can enter a search query and the app will pull results using the [BooksAPI](./starter/src/BooksAPI.js).
-The user can then click on the green dropdown button to add or change the shelf the book is on (e.g., a book that is on the "Read" bookshelf can be changed to a different shelf.)
+The user can enter a search query here, and the app will pull results using the [BooksAPI](./starter/src/BooksAPI.js).
+The user can then click on the green dropdown button to add or change the book's shelf (e.g., the user can change a book on the "Read" bookshelf to a different shelf.)

 ## Running the code